dotnet/docs/docs/standard/analyzers/platform-compat-analyzer.md

 You've probably heard the motto of "One .NET": a single, unified platform for building any type of application.
 The .NET 5.0 SDK includes ASP.NET Core, Entity Framework Core, WinForms, WPF, Xamarin, and ML.NET, and will add support for more platforms over time. .NET 5.0 strives to provide an experience where you don't have to reason about the different flavors of .NET, but doesn't attempt to fully abstract away the underlying operating system (OS).
 You'll continue to be able to call OS-specific APIs, for example, P/Invokes, WinRT, or the Xamarin bindings for iOS and Android.

 But using platform-dependent APIs on a component means the code no longer works across all platforms.
 We needed a way to detect this at design time so developers get diagnostics when they inadvertently use platform-specific APIs.
 To achieve this goal, .NET 5.0 introduces the [platform compatibility analyzer](/visualstudio/code-quality/ca1416) and complementary APIs to help developer identify and use platform-specific APIs where appropriate.
 The new APIs include:

 - <xref:System.Runtime.Versioning.SupportedOSPlatformAttribute> to annotate APIs as being platform-specific and <xref:System.Runtime.Versioning.UnsupportedOSPlatformAttribute> to annotate APIs as being unsupported on a particular OS.
 These attributes can optionally include the version number, and have already been applied to some platform-specific APIs in the core .NET libraries.
 - `Is<Platform>()` and `Is<Platform>VersionAtLeast(int major, int minor = 0, int build = 0, int revision = 0)` static methods in the <xref:System.OperatingSystem?displayProperty=nameWithType> class for safely calling platform-specific APIs.
 For example, <xref:System.OperatingSystem.IsWindows?displayProperty=nameWithType> can be used to guard a call to a Windows-specific API, and <xref:System.OperatingSystem.IsWindowsVersionAtLeast%2A?displayProperty=nameWithType>() can be used to guard a versioned Windows-specific API call.
-See these [examples](#the-platform-specific-api-calls-in-the-above-examples-guarded-with-guard-methods) of how these methods can be used as guards of platform-specific API references.
+See these [examples](#guard-platform-specific-apis-with-guard-methods) of how these methods can be used as guards of platform-specific API references.

 > [!TIP]
 > The platform compatibility analyzer upgrades and replaces the [Discovering cross-platform issues](../../standard/analyzers/api-analyzer.md#discover-cross-platform-issues) feature of the [.NET API analyzer](../../standard/analyzers/api-analyzer.md).

 ## Prerequisites

 The platform compatibility analyzer is one of the Roslyn code quality analyzers.
 Starting in .NET 5.0, these analyzers are [included with the .NET SDK](../../fundamentals/productivity/code-analysis.md).
-For older .NET versions, you can install code quality analyzers from [NuGet package](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers).
 The platform compatibility analyzer is enabled by default only for projects that target `net5.0` or a later version.
 However, you can [enable](/visualstudio/code-quality/ca1416.md#configurability) it for projects that target other frameworks.

 ### How the analyzer detects platform dependency using the `SupportedOSPlatform` and `UnsupportedOSPlatform` attributes